orjanv/snowball-numbers/README.md

 Note, this might take a while for two reasons, the program is far from optimized for speed and we need to look a long time for such numbers

+### Running the script

+Run the script as follows:

+'''python
+$ python snowball.py NUMBER
+'''
+where NUMBER is your starting point, ex 1 og 1000 or 100000000

 ### TODO

 * Optimize the algorithms to run faster